 15 of the best books for women to read in 2023

-One of the best things about reading is that we can step into a new perspective with each new book.
-We can live different lives, visit new places, and broaden our understanding of the world.
+One of my favourite things about reading is being able to step into a different perspective with each new book.
+We can experience different lives, visit new places, and broaden our understanding of the world.

 As I shared in my post about the best books for men, I don’t think there’s such a thing as women-only books or men-only books.

-But the books that I’ve shared in this post speak to what it’s like to be a woman today, whether it’s finding a place to belong, building a career, navigating friendships, or embarking on the journey of self-realization.
+But the books I’ve shared in this post include perspectives on what it’s like to be a woman today, whether that’s finding a place to belong, building a career, navigating friendships, or working out who you really are.

 Maame by Jessica George